 This is a particularly polarizing pick, as he was anything but consistent throughout the eighties, but come on.
 It’s Wes Craven.
 With Deadly Blessing in 1981, Swamp Thing in ‘82, The Hills Have Eyes Part II in ‘84, A Nightmare on Elm Street in ‘84, Deadly Friend in ‘86, The Serpent and the Rainbow in ‘88, and Shocker in ’89, this guy was putting out horror movies for the majority of the decade.

-Though, simply getting a movie made won’t do much.
+Thing is, though… majority of them were trash.
 Whether it deems you a one-hit-wonder, everyone strives to direct that one film that really puts you on the map, and for Craven, that was A Nightmare on Elm Street.
 Currently sitting at a whopping 94 percent on Rotten Tomatoes, it’s one of the biggest horror films ever made and easily his best of the decade.

 3. Sam Raimi